SinclairQL/sQLux/docs/sqlux.md

 **getXargc**

-Returns the number of arguments that were given to the emulator at startup, options or arguments that have been consumed away by Xtk not counted.
+Returns the number of arguments that were given to the emulator at startup, options or arguments that have been consumed by sqlux not counted.

 ```
 qm -m -r 1024 arg1 arg2 arg3